EO-DataHub/eodhp-guide/Development.md

 # EODHP Development Guide

+## Sprint Cycle

+At the start of each sprint a fresh branch is taken from `main` and named `dev-XX-Y` where XX is the sprint number and Y is the iteration that sprint.
+Y is necessary as sometimes it may be necessary to refresh the dev branch multiple times during a sprint.

+When a developer begins work on an issue they take a branch from `main`.
+The branch should follow Gitflow naming and mention the Jira issue key, e.g. `feature/EODHP-123-my-new-feature`.
+Work on code updates on the feature branch, and when ready to test merge into current develop branch.
+Repeat this process until the issue is resolved.
+At this point, create a PR and assing reviewer(s).
+Once PR has been accepted merge completed feature back into main.

+`main` branch is always the source of truth for the latest configuration of the EODH deployment.

 ## Deploying to a Development Cluster

 Code on a feature branch in a code repository can be deployed to a development cluster.
 It's assumed here that the repository is using the shared GitHub actions in https://github.com/EO-DataHub/github-actions